60-Minute Webinar Sponsored By

 A lab’s value is often based on how quickly and accurately it can process tests and produce results.
 When it comes to patient care, the lab is one of the foundational hospital departments that impacts patients from arrival to discharge.
 And with so many potential touchpoints, there’s a large opportunity to improve outcomes.

-On August 31, walk with our experts through a patient journey example—following a sepsis patient through the ED and ICU, until they are ultimately discharged—where we reveal laboratory processes that can proactively provide physicians with lifesaving information in a more timely manner.
+Walk with our experts through a patient journey example—following a sepsis patient through the ED and ICU, until they are ultimately discharged—where we reveal laboratory processes that can proactively provide physicians with lifesaving information in a more timely manner.

 During this webinar, you will: